juniorsundarCasual/TGT/vault/volume-5.chapter-358.md

 id: 0uf3cv6tnerljixv9ksekvp
 title: Chapter 358 - The Frivolous Four - From the Ashes, Reborn Anew
 desc: ''
-updated: 1691318552799
+updated: 1692948068267
 created: 1690972000014
 ---

 Guy held a small party in the library, with cake (which Grace had grown surprisingly proficient in baking), to celebrate the great achievement.
-As everyone indulged in the festivities, Guy moved to the side, out of side, and entered the Church of the True World.
+As everyone indulged in the festivities, Guy moved to the side, out of the side, and entered the Church of the True World.
 As the manuscript came together and found its place in the library, Guy started to feel a stimulation in his cultivation.
 It wasn't anything substantial, but it was out of the ordinary.
 Usually, this sort of stimulation only happened when people were inside the Church and were made to gain inspiration, learn something new, or attain a paradigm shift.

 The deviation from the norm implied that there were other ways for Guy to simulate his cultivation.